lseljak92/pacman/README.md

 [Arrow LEFT]  -    Pac-Man moves to the left

 [Arrow RIGHT] -    Pac-Man moves to the right

+Player wins when all the Pac-Dots and power ups are collected.
+If player looses all of the three lives (and the extra life) before collecting all objects, then the game is over.

 ## src folder is to be used to store source code only.